miketynes/JAX-Transformer-Explainability/README.md

 We learned quite a bit from this, many thanks to Chefer and colleagues for open sourcing their work!

 Our reproduction of their results can be found at https://github.com/miketynes/Transformer-Explainability

+All of our tests and initial experiments on MNIST are found in the [nb](nb/) directory.